Caron • Nuit de Noel • Fragrances

 Age: 44-55 Skin: Combination, Olive Hair: Brunette Eyes: Brown

 Nuit de Noel EdT stands on its own merits and makes me very happy.
 It's not merely a second string compromise until you can source NdN extrait.
 It comes in a 30 ml/one ounce cylindrical bottle encased in faux stingray.
 With all,the reformulations, I don't know if other bottle types or strengths of NdN are similar to what I have experienced.
 I am a not generally a fan of any EdT formulations (except for Chanel 19, cristalle and some vintage diors which are totally different formulations from EdP or extrait).
 With respect to Caron, my preference is almost always extrait, preferably vintage.
 I have NdN in both modern EdT and vintage extrait, both of which are readily available on line for a far more reasonable price, relative to the more widely acclaimed Tabac Blond or Poivre.
 I think I read somewhere that NdN was the first Caron fragrance to use Mousse de Saxe.
 So, NdN would be an ideal intro to Caron.

-For its modest price, the NdN EdT is relatively lush, well balanced, warm and well blended.
-It opens with a touch of citrus orange, then spiced rose, jasmine and ylang-ylang, and within a few minutes dries down to a powdery version of a caron dry down, a gentle spiced, not sharp (no high in the nasal passage effect), almond/heliotrope effect (maybe it's the vanilla, anise and leather in the mousse de saxe base).
-Although NdN EdT is not throat parchingly powdery.
+For its modest price, the NdN EdT is relatively lush, well balanced, warm, smooth and well blended.
+It opens with a touch of citrus orange, then spiced rose, jasmine and ylang-ylang, and within a few minutes, a version of a caron dry down, a spiced, not sharp (no high in the nasal passage effect), almond/heliotrope effect (maybe it's the vanilla, anise and leather in the mousse de saxe base).
+NdN EdT is not throat parchingly powdery.
 It is in fact less powdery than some modern fragrances, such as, Lutens Fumerie Turque; modern Guerlain LHB extrait (that NdN seems to reference); or modern Chamade extrait (I adore Chamade and think of it as moistly pollinated, not powdery, but I know some reviewers think powder).
-Iris and coumarin, tonka or vanilla amplify the powdery effect.
+NdN has Iris and coumarin, tonka or vanilla that might amplify the powdery effect.
 The powder is dry and does NOT reference old fashioned cosmetics, but rather spices, like clove, cinnamon and carnation.
 It is not overtly sugary or gourmand in the modern sense.